Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Star_and_Snowflake_Modeling.md

 - Describe star schema modeling in terms of facts and dimensions.
 - Describe snowflake schema as an extension of star schema.
-- Distinguish between star and snowflake schema in term of normalization.
+- Distinguish between star and snowflake schema in terms of normalization.

 ## Star schemas